 Is the employer required to pay the salaries if employees refuse to come to work?
 If employees refuse to come to work and the parties cannot reach an agreement on a flexible working regime, the employer may suspend the employment due to ungrounded absences from work.
 In this case, the employer would not have to pay the salary rights as of the date of the suspension decision.
 Can the employer send employees to work from home, even without their consent?
 As per Law no. 55/2020, the employer may implement, with the employee’s consent, teleworking / work from home.
-However, the Emergency Situations Committee has imposed for the employers the obligation to organize activities so that work is performed from the domicile of the employees (if possible by reference to the activity) – this measure may be seen as somehow in an apparent contradiction with the fact that, as per the law mentioned above, the consent of the employee is required for teleworking/working from home.
+The law does not, however, mention the form in which this consent shall be obtained in order to lawfully implement teleworking/ work from home.
 Is the employer obliged to take any particular measures in order to protect its employees?
-Yes, during the state of alert the employer is obliged to observe a full set of measures that are imposed through multiple pieces of legislations, among which are the following:
+Yes, during state of alert the employer is obliged to observe a full set of measures that are imposed through multiple pieces of legislations, among which are the following:

 - for entities with more than 50 employees, they are obliged to implement individualized working schedules, so that the activity starts and ends at intervals of minimum 1 hour, over a span of at least 3 hours, by groups of minimum 20% of the employees;